lcarneirofreitas/redshift-spectrum-aws-test/README.md

 (1 row)
 ```

-- Now let's retrieve all data from the redshift table with the data from the s3 spectrum table
+- Now let's retrieve all data from the redshift table with the data from the s3 spectrum table with the COPY command
 ```
 stage=> copy category_stage_internal
 stage-> from 's3://MYBUCKETREDSHIFT/stage/manifest'